mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 #### General Guides:
 - Main deck contain 20 cards
 - Extra deck contain 7 cards
-- No any Xyz related monsters
+- Only monster that has Level
-- No any non-support Trap cards
+- No any Pendulum monster cards
-- No any God archetype monsters
+- No any card in degenerate list
 - No any Coin/Dice based effects
 - Can search or summon from deck
 - Preferably has backrow removal